jackjliew/ai-openscale/getting-started.md

   **Note**: For purposes of this tutorial, the minimum sample size has been set to 100.
 Normally, a larger sample size is recommended to ensure the sample size is not too small to skew results.

   You will see the below screen that provides a debiased scoring endpoint.
-As you will be using a GUI method score your data, simply select **Close** to continue.
+As you will be using a GUI method to score your data, simply select **Close** to continue.

   ![Debias API](images/gs-insight-debias-api.png)